Skip to main content

 We will need a new folder locally where our project for this tutorial will live.
 We will name ours UpgradeableContracts, but you can call it anything you like.
 Run these commands in your terminal to create the folder and navigate into it:

 Great!
 Now that we have a blank canvas to work on, let us get down to painting it.
-Execute these two commands in your terminal:
+Enter the following command to create your Hardhat project:

 Hardhat Configuration Setup

 Once the installation is complete, you should now have everything you need to develop, test and deploy smart contracts on the blockchain.
-Since we’ll be working with upgradeable smart contracts, we will need to install two more dependencies.
+Since we’ll be working with upgradeable smart contracts, we will need to install a few more dependencies.
 Execute the following lines in your terminal:

-@openzeppelin/hardhat-upgrades is the package that allows us to deploy our smart contracts in a way that allows them to be upgradeable.
-(We’ll touch more on this later). @nomiclabs/hardhat-etherscan is a hardhat plugin that allows us to verify our contracts in the blockchain.
+@openzeppelin/contracts is the package that allows us to deploy our smart contracts in a way that allows them to be upgradeable. @nomicfoundation/hardhat-verify is a hardhat plugin that allows us to verify our contracts in the blockchain.
 This allows anyone to interact with your deployed contracts and provides transparency.
-Using the hardhat plugin is the most convenient way to verify our contracts.
+Using the hardhat plugin is the most convenient way to verify our contracts. @nomicfoundation/hardhat-ethers is a plugin that brings the ethers.js library into Hardhat, allowing us to interact with the blockchain.

 Kudos if you were able to follow the tutorial up to here.
 You just set up a smart contract development environment using Hardhat and installed additional dependencies that will allow us to deploy and verify upgradeable smart contracts.

-We'll need to deploy our contract on the Polygon Mumbai Testnet.
-We can simply sign up with a free QuickNode account here and create an Ethereum endpoint.
+We'll need to deploy our contracts on the Polygon Amoy Testnet.
+We can simply sign up for a free QuickNode trial here and create a Polygon Amoy Testnet endpoint.

 QuickNode Endpoints page